apple/swift-playdate-examples/Sources/Playdate/Documentation.docc/BuildingTheExamples.md

 > - `common.mk: $HOME/Developer/PlaydateSDK/C_API/buildsupport/common.mk`
 > - `swift.mk: $REPO_ROOT/Examples/swift.mk`

+See <doc:#Selecting-a-Toolchain> for details on how to obtain a Swift toolchain's identifier and build with a specific toolchain.

 ## Build with Make

 To build an example with make, enter the example's directory and run `make`.